 If you envision yourself doing some DIY work to save on costs, then now might be the time to get a few DIY books.
 You might be surprised to learn that you can handle a lot of things on your own.
 Just make sure you know what you’re getting yourself into.
 Also, recognize when you’ll need to hire professionals, which will be when working on anything that involves electrical, plumbing, or HVAC.

-2. Keep an eye out for red flags
+2. Keep an eye out for red flags2.
+Keep an eye out for red flags

 Fixer-uppers, especially in older buildings, tend to come with several problems when doing a modern renovation.
 There’s almost nothing that can’t be fixed, but you need to square that with your budget and ask whether any major changes are worth the hassle.
 Consider it a red flag if: